pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/azure/modify-program.md

 The static website resource leverages the storage account and resource group names defined previously in your program.

-Now use all of these cloud resources, and a local `FileAsset` resource, to upload `index.html` into your storage container.
+Now use all of these cloud resources and a local `FileAsset` resource to upload `index.html` into your storage container by adding the following at the end of the file (after enabling the static website support):
 {{% choosable language typescript %}}

 ```typescript